awslabs/multi-az-workshop/content/lab-6/index.en.md

 This contains JSON configuration data used by the experiment run on the hosts.
 We want to change the *LossPercent* parameter from `30` to `100` to ensure every request from the instances to the database fails.
 Make this update and click *Save*.
 Click *Next*, *Next*, *Next*, and then *Update experiment template*.
 Confirm the update.

-Now, click *Start Experiment* on the top right.
+Now, click *Start Experiment* on the top right, then *Start experiment*, then confirm you want to start the experiment.

 ## Observe the impact and recovery
 Go back to the service level operational metrics dashboard and review your load balancer metrics.
 What you should see is a brief spike in faults and then a very quick, automated response that reduces that error rate.
-The graph on the left shows that traffic is automatically rebalanced to the other AZs where success rate increases.
-On the right-hand side, you will see the error rate spike and then quickly reduce as the traffic is weighted away from that AZ.
+The graph on the left shows that traffic is automatically rebalanced to the other AZs, improving the success rate.
+On the right-hand side, you see the error rate spike and then quickly reduce as the traffic is weighted away from that AZ.

 ![atw-recovery](/static/atw-recovery.png)